Lorton, Cumbria: History

-Agriculture and brewing
+Agriculture, brewing and writing

 In 1811, Lorton peaked in prosperity and population due to high demand for farm products as England recovered from the Napoleonic Wars (1803–1815).
 Most residents were employed across the six farms, including one attached to the 17th-century New House.
 These were powered by fast-flowing tributaries of the River Cocker, running the length of the valley.
 Most houses and cottages started as barns and mills.
 Church records indicate a post-war depression from 1816 to 1830, with a population decrease of about 50 and smaller numbers of marriages.

 Jennings Brewery was set up in Lorton in 1828 by John Jennings and brewed here exclusively until 1874.

 Lorton Park is a Grade II Listed Regency House owned in the 19th century by Richard Harbord, a Liverpool shipping magnate buried in the parish church.
 In 1863, Prince Arthur visited Lorton Park and planted a commemorative chestnut tree in the gardens.

-The novelist and agricultural writer and activist Doreen Wallace (1897–1989) was born in Lorton.
+The writer and newspaper publisher Ann Fisher was born in this parish in 1819 as was the novelist and agricultural writer and activist Doreen Wallace (1897–1989).

-Historical mentions

-Lorton features in the Imperial Gazetteer of England and Wales (1870–1872) by John Marius Wilson as "a village, a township, and a parish in Cockermouth district, Cumberland".
+In the Imperial Gazetteer of England and Wales (1870–1872) by John Marius Wilson, Lorton was described as "a village, a township, and a parish in Cockermouth district, Cumberland".
 Wilson gave some early key statistics on the value of real property (£3,288), the head count (456) and the area (5264 acres, 2130 ha).
-Lorton was mentioned some 15 years later in the Gazetteer of the British Isles (1887) by John Bartholomew, whose figures show some changes: the population down by 59 at 397 and the area up by 54 acres at 5318 acres (2152 ha).
+Lorton was mentioned some 15 years later in the Gazetteer of the British Isles (1887) by John Bartholomew, whose figures show some changes: the population was down by 59 at 397 and the area up by 54 acres at 5318 acres (2152 ha).

-William Wordsworth, the poet born in Cockermouth, immortalised the Lorton Yew Tree in his poem "Yew Trees" in 1804.
-It is judged to be at least 1000 years old, but was severely damaged by a storm shortly after the poem was written.
+The poet William Wordsworth, born in nearby Cockermouth, immortalised the Lorton Yew Tree in his poem "Yew Trees" in 1804.
+It is estimated to be at least 1,000 years old, but was severely damaged by a storm shortly after the poem was written.

+Geography

+The village is in two parts: High Lorton on higher ground to the east, and Low Lorton by the banks of the River Cocker to the west.
+The small primary school, village shop, and village hall (Yew Tree Hall) are at High Lorton, and the village's only public house, the Wheatsheaf Inn, is at Low Lorton.
+St Cuthbert's Church stands between High Lorton and Low Lorton.

+The parish extends eastwards from the River Cocker up into the high ground either side of the Whinlatter Pass.
+The road over the pass (the B5292) connects Lorton with Braithwaite to the east.
+The B5289 also passes through the parish, running roughly parallel to the River Cocker, passing through Low Lorton and linking the village with Cockermouth to the north and Buttermere and Loweswater to the south.

+Lorton in Fairfax County, Virginia, United States, is named after it.